Jack Kerouac: Legacy

 Kerouac and his literary works had a major impact on the popular rock music of the 1960s.
 Artists including Bob Dylan, the Beatles, Patti Smith, Tom Waits, the Grateful Dead, and the Doors all credit Kerouac as a significant influence on their music and lifestyles.
-This is especially so with members of the band the Doors, Jim Morrison and Ray Manzarek, who quote Jack Kerouac and his novel On the Road as one of the band's greatest influences.
+This is especially so with members of the Doors, Jim Morrison and Ray Manzarek, who quote Jack Kerouac and his novel On the Road as one of the band's greatest influences.
 In his book Light My Fire: My Life with The Doors, Ray Manzarek, keyboard player of The Doors, wrote "I suppose if Jack Kerouac had never written On the Road, The Doors would never have existed."

+The English rock supergroup Bad Company titled their 1979 album Desolation Angels after Kerouac's 1965 novel of the same name.

 The alternative rock band 10,000 Maniacs wrote a song bearing his name, "Hey Jack Kerouac" on their 1987 album In My Tribe.
 Hip-hop group the Beastie Boys mention Kerouac in their 1989 song, "3-Minute Rule", from the album Paul's Boutique.
 The 2000 Barenaked Ladies song, "Baby Seat", from the album Maroon, references Kerouac.

-As the critic Juan Arabia has written in relation to Kerouac's work and rock 'n' roll:

-In order to vindicate the cultural, ideological and aesthetic advancement in Kerouac's work and its relevance–and the genesis of rock ‘n' roll–one must first understand the origins of jazz and its offshoots.

-The first forms of jazz were formed in New Orleans from a melange of blues, work songs, marches, work songs, African and European music.
-Bop–the form of jazz that most influenced Kerouac–was created by African-American musicians in New York basements between 1941 and 1945.